Indivizo/legal/latest/en--general-terms-and-conditions.md

 * the operation system and browser in which the Service is used;
 * a clear and detailed description of the error, if possible also the documentation proving the existence of the error (e.g. screenshots, error notices), plus a description of the work process where the error was detected.

-Service Provider may also request filling in an error report form with a content defined by Service Provider.
+Service Provider may also request filling in an error report form with content defined by Service Provider.

 **2.5.2.** Client shall respond to all documented questions and consultation requests of Service Provider according to the notification rules set forth in Section 2.5.1 of the present GTC.
 Client shall co-operate with Service Provider in solving the problems.
 Client is responsible for delivering the notification about the error to Service Provider.
 Client has to make sure that the error notice has been received by Service Provider.
 Service Provider shall record the error notice sent by Client and shall inform the Client about recording it.
-Service Provider is obliged to configure any settings in its software and hardware that are necessary for the functionality of the Service defined in Section 2.2. of the present GTC free of charge.
+Service Provider is obliged to configure any settings in its software and hardware that are necessary for the functionality of the Service defined in Section 2.2. of the present GTC, free of charge.

-**2.6.** When introducing an update, new release or new version Service Provider is not obliged to provide access to the previous releases, versions.
+**2.6.** When introducing an update, new release or new version, Service Provider is not obliged to provide access to the previous releases, versions.

 **2.7.** Client is not entitled to the Maintenance Service

-* if Client violates the regulations contained in the present GTC,
+* if Client violates the regulations contained in the present GTC;
 * if the error is due to the lack of Technical Requirements set by the Service Provider (Section 2.11. of the GTC defines the link where the Technical Requirements are available),
 * if the error is a result of the inaccessibility of the Service due to firewalls or other solutions blocking internet communication used by Client,
-* if the inaccessibility or slow operation of the service is due to the internet connection,
+* if the inaccessibility or slow operation of the service is due to the internet connection;
 * in case of errors that are considered by Service Provider to be unrelated to the Service, or errors that are obviously related to the software or hardware of a third party.

 If Client (under the conditions of the present section) is not entitled to the Maintenance Service provided by Service Provider but requests such service, Service Provider (at its sole discretion) may decide to provide the Maintenance Service to the Cient for a certain fee defined by Service Provider.

 **2.8.** Obligations of Service Provider during the Maintenance Service

 Service Provider shall hold in strict confidence and not disclose any information gained during the provision of the Maintenance Service.
 Service Provider is not entitled to store such information.
 Service Provider is entitled to save such information only upon Client’s request.
-Service Provider shall not disclose such information towards any third parties.
+Service Provider shall not disclose such information to any third parties.

-**2.9.** Limitations to the support activity and to liability

-The Maintenance Service provided under the present GTC shall not include
+**2.9.** The support activity and Maintenance Service provided under the present GTC shall not include

-* maintaining or fixing the operation system, network, interfaces, software or hardware of the Client or any other third parties (even if the use of these items is related to the use of the Service),
+* maintaining or fixing the operation system, network, interfaces, software or hardware of the Client or any other third parties (even if the use of these items is related to the use of the Service);
-* dealing with software or database damages caused by maladjustment or misuse of any equipment, illegal modifications to software or hardware, theft, physical damage occurring on the Client’s side,
+* dealing with software or database damages caused by maladjustment or misuse of any equipment, illegal modifications to software or hardware, theft, physical damage occurring on the Client’s side;
-* correction of errors due to inadequate software use on the Client’s side,
+* correction of errors due to inadequate software use on the Client’s side;
-* correcting errors due to the lack of Technical Requirements defined in Section 2.11. of the present GTC,
+* correction of errors due to the lack of Technical Requirements defined in Section 2.11. of the present GTC;
-* fixing inaccessibility problems resulting from the operation of firewalls or other solutions blocking internet communication used by Client,
+* fixing inaccessibility problems resulting from the operation of firewalls or other solutions blocking internet communication used by Client;
-* fixing problems of inaccessibility or slow operation due to the internet connection,
+* fixing problems of inaccessibility or slow operation due to the internet connection;
-* correcting errors occurring due to a virus infection that Service Provider is not responsible for,
+* correction of errors occurring due to a virus infection that Service Provider is not responsible for;
-* correcting errors due to force majeure.
+* correction of errors due to force majeure.

 **2.10.** Service Provider is not responsible for errors

-* if the error results from the maintenance activity of User or any other third party; or any modification or correction attempt made by User or any other third party, or any attempts to damage Service Provider’s system,
+* if the error results from the maintenance activity of User or any other third party; or any modification or correction attempt made by User or any other third party, or any attempts to damage Service Provider’s system;
-* if the error results from the support activity of or settings made by any party other than the Service Provider
+* if the error results from the support activity of, or settings made by any party other than the Service Provider

-**2.11.** Technical Requirements for the operation of the Service

-The Technical Requirements for the operation of the Service (hereinafter: Technical Requirements) are available at: [www.indivizo.com/technical-requirements](http://www.indivizo.com/technical-requirements).
+**2.11.** Technical Requirements for the operation of the Service (hereinafter: Technical Requirements) are available at: [www.indivizo.com/technical-requirements](http://www.indivizo.com/technical-requirements).

-**2.12.** Protection of data handled during the operation of the Service

-The policy regulating the protection of data handled during the operation of the Service (hereinafter Privacy Policy) is available at the website of the Service Provider: [www.indivizo.com/privacy-policy](http://www.indivizo.com/privacy-policy).
+**2.12.** The policy regulating the protection of data handled during the operation of the Service (hereinafter Privacy Policy) is available on the website of the Service Provider: [www.indivizo.com/privacy-policy](http://www.indivizo.com/privacy-policy).

 ## <a name="placement-of-orders"></a> 3.
 Placement of orders

 **3.1.** Making contact and giving a notice of Client’s needs may be carried out as follows:

-* by an email sent to info@indivizo.com,
+* by an email sent to <info@indivizo.com>;
-* by filling in a form available at the Website.
+* by filling in a form available on the Website.

 **3.1.1** Giving a notice of request by email

-Client may give its notice of need for Services by sending an email for the Service Provider to the email address info@indivizo.com, or other email addresses published at the Website (Client emails relating to services will hereinafter mean sending emails to the said email addresses).
+Client may give its notice of need of Services by sending an email to the Service Provider at the email address <info@indivizo.com>, or other email addresses published on the Website (Client emails relating to services will hereinafter mean sending emails to the said email addresses).
 Client will set forth in the email message its requirements concerning the Service and define the service package ordered.
 The email should include all the necessary data that is at least the following:

 * name, registered seat, tax number, bank account number of Client, any other details necessary for issuing an invoice to the Client, the name of the representative and name and contact details of the contact person,
-* the service package to be ordered
+* the service package to be ordered;
 * the name and email address of the person (hereinafter: Admin account) who is entitled to add users to the existing account on behalf of the Client using the Application.

-**3.1.2** Notice of request by filling in a form at the website Client can send a notice to Service Provider defining the requests concerning the Service ordered by filling in a form published at the Website.
+**3.1.2** Notice of request by filling in a form at the website

+Client can send a notice to Service Provider defining the requests concerning the Service ordered by filling in a form published on the Website.
 In this case Client’s account is created after filling in the online form and providing the obligatory data (name of Client, registered seat, tax number, name and contact details of contact person, data concerning the size of the company).
 Service Provider confirms the submitted order either on the online interface or via email.
 The agreement between the Parties shall be effective from the confirmation of the order.

-When upgrading from the free package to any other package where a service fee is payable Client’s access will be modified after Client has provided the bank card details.
+When upgrading from the free package to any other package where a service fee is payable, Client’s access will be modified after Client has provided the bank card details on the online interface or the agreement of the Parties is modified in writing via email.
 The upgrade is confirmed by Service Provider either on the online interface or via email.
-The modification of the agreement shall be effective from the confirmation of the upgrade.
+The modification of the agreement shall be effective from the confirmation of the upgrade either on the online interface or via email.

-**3.2.1** Client guarantees that the information and data provided when ordering the service or any information related to the agreement shall be true and accurate.
+**3.2.** Client guarantees that the information and data provided when ordering the service or any information related to the agreement, shall be true and accurate.
 Client shall check the data provided during the order, especially before any type of confirmation, and shall check the content of the order form.

 ## <a name="access"></a> 4.
 Access to the Service

 **4.1.** Adding an administrator to the system

 After the system has processed the order Client is granted an access to the administrator account through which Client can access the Service by using the email address defined by Client and the password previously generated by the system contained in the registration email sent out by Service Provider.
 For security reasons Service Provider suggests that Client should modify passwords regularly.
-If the email address changes, Client can set the modification of the email address in the Application.
-Client acknowledges that all data available through the account (data of the recruitment processes and the applicants) will be available to any person using the email address provided when placing the order, this fact should be taken in consideration when assigning administrator roles.
+If the email address changes, Client modify of the email address in the Application.
+Client acknowledges that all data available through the account (data of the recruitment processes and the applicants) will be available to any person using the email address provided when placing the order, this fact should be taken into consideration when assigning administrator roles.

 **4.2.** Adding a user to the system

-The administrator of the Client can add further users to the system under the menu *Administration*.
+The administrator of the Client can add further users to the system under the menu Administration.
 In order to add a user to the system the provision of a name and a valid email address is required.
 Service Provider is not liable for any accessibility problems due to an inadequate email address.
 Client warrants that all user accounts added to the system are created for natural individuals having a direct legal relationship with Client (employees, or other natural individuals having a work-related legal relationship with Client or subcontractors of Client), and that, prior to the designation of their email address, they were informed about the purpose of data transfer, their consent to it was acquired, and they were informed about the terms and conditions of the Service.

 Client and Client’s users shall use the access right (and the relating ID) properly and purposefully, and shall not provide it, transfer it or make it available to unauthorized third persons.